-Connecticut DBA name filing costs between $5 and $20, depending on the city where you file the application.
+Connecticut DBA name filing costs depend on the city where you file the application.
 All Connecticut DBA names must be filed with the respective Town Clerk where your business operates.
 Check if online form submissions are possible, as each city provides its own forms, and fees may differ.
 DBA name renewal and trade name changes will have to be done in the same way.

 Each city handles its own filing, so it is difficult to identify clear processing guidelines.
 Stamford processes its forms in seven to 10 business days, which provides an indication of how long other cities may take.